The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: Introduction

 \section{Introduction}

 A number of interesting results about covering numbers were proven in \cite{Cohn1994}, where it was conjectured that the covering number of a finite, noncyclic, solvable group is of the form $1+q$, where $q$ is the order of a chief factor of the group.
 This conjecture was proven by M. J. Tomkinson in \cite{Tomkinson1997}.
 In light of this result, much of the more recent work on covering numbers of finite groups has focused on nonsolvable groups, and in particular on simple and almost simple groups.
 A number of results can be found in \cite{Britnell2008, Britnell2011, Bryce1999, EMNP17, Holmes2006, Holmes2010, Kappe2010, Kappe2016, Maroti2005}.
-We note specifically that in \cite{Bryce1999}, the covering numbers of the projective special linear groups $L_2(q)$ were determined.
-With a handful of exceptional cases when $q$ is small, $\sigma(L_2(q))$ is equal to $\frac{1}{2}q(q+1)$ if $q$ is even and $\frac{1}{2}q(q+1)+1$ if $q$ is odd.
-As it is well-known that $L_2(q)$ is isomorphic to the projective special unitary group $U_2(q)$, it follows that the covering numbers of the groups $U_2(q)$ are known.
-A natural next step would be to consider the covering numbers of the groups $U_3(q)$.
-In this article we begin this work by computing $\sigma(U_3(q))$ for $q \in \{2,3,4,5\}$.
-Specifically, we prove that $\sigma(U_3(2)) = 3$, $\sigma(U_3(3)) = 64$, $\sigma(U_3(4)) = 1745$, and $\sigma(U_3(5)) = 176$.\\
+In this article, we investigate group covering numbers in some outstanding open cases from \cite{Garonzi2019} and \cite{Holmes2006}.

-We will also determine the covering number of the McLaughlin sporadic simple group.
+In Section \ref{McL}\footnotemark we determine the covering number of the McLaughlin sporadic simple group.
 This was first attempted by P. E. Holmes in \cite{Holmes2006}, where it was shown that $24541 \leq \sigma(McL) \leq 24553$.
 We will show that the upper bound of 24553 is in fact the correct covering number.

+In \cite{Garonzi2019}, the authors investigated integers which are not covering numbers of groups, and in the process determined the covering numbers of many primitive groups of degree less than or equal to 129.
+However, a few difficult cases remain unsolved (see Table 2 of \cite{Garonzi2019} for upper and lower bounds).
+In Section \ref{Primitive} we consider some of these open cases.
+In particular, we find the exact covering numbers of $L_5(3)$, $P\Sigma L_2(121)$, $A_5\ \text{wr}\ 3$, $(A_5 \times A_5 \times A_5).6$, $P\Gamma L_2(125)$, and $L_7(2)$ and give improved bounds for the covering numbers of $A_7\ \text{wr}\ 2$, $L_3(4).2_2$\footnotemark, $HS:2$, $L_2(11)\ \text{wr}\ 2$, and $PGU_3(5)$.